Double-sided PCB Manufacturing Process

 Step 4: Selection of PCB materials

 There are a lot of materials used in PCB manufacturing for users and PCB manufacturers to choose from.
-Different brands and materials have different characteristics, and different materials also provide different benefits, such as FR4, a ceramic substrate, iron substrate, aluminum substrate, etc.
+Different brands and materials have different characteristics, and different materials also provide different benefits, such as FR4, ceramic substrate, iron substrate, aluminum substrate, etc.

 Fr-4, one of the flame retardant materials widely used in PCB base substrates.
 FR4 board is economical and affordable and can maintain the stability and safety of the PCB board under extreme temperature conditions.